CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 However, logs may contain sensitive information (user names, e-mails, etc.).
 This add-on provides a command to anonymize a log's content.

-Select a part of the log or its whole content and press `NVDA+X, A`.
+Select a part of the log or its whole content and press `NDTTGesture, A`.
 The anonymized log content will be put in the clipboard.
 You can paste it on the current selection to replace it or anywhere else you wish.